karlfl/MyBlog/content/posts/Programming-Netduino-in-Arduino.md

 ShowToc: true
 ---

 If you have one of these in your toolbox you might've thought they were obsolete.
-Their .Net support and tools are still around but unfortunately have gone dormant and the .Net MicroFramework toolchain for these boards may not even work on modern operating systems.
-However, this black clad board with it's blue GPIO pins is not dead.
+Their .Net Microframework and tools are still around but unfortunately those projects have gone dormant and the toolchain for these boards may not even work on modern operating systems.
+However, this black clad board with it's blue pins is not dead.
 It boasts a powerful 32-bit ARM&reg; microcontroller running at 25Mhz that can run custom firmware and even work with Arduino.

-Yep, that's possible and without crossing wires, waving any magic wands, or opening a worm hole to an alternate universe.
-I'm about to explain how to setup the Arduino IDE to program your Netduino 2.
+Yep, that's possible without crossing wires, waving any magic wands, or opening a worm hole to an alternate universe.
+This post will explain how to setup the Arduino IDE to program your Netduino 2.
 That means no more .Net MicroFramework, no more Visual Studio 2015.
-Just you, your Netduino board and the Arduino IDE.
+Just you, your Netduino and the Arduino IDE.
 If you want to skip the fluff and get down to programming, jump to the [Arduino setup](#setting-up-the-arduino-ide) section below.

 ![Netduino 2](/Netduino2.jpg)